dxw/airtext-jcd-display/README.md

 ## Deployment

-Update `api-key.example.js` with your CERC Forecast API key and rename it to `api-key.js`.
+Set the API key as an environment variable.

-Run
+Run the build script:

 ```bash
 $ yarn run build